quangphungntq/abcabc1/README-2.md

 **[⬆ Back to Top](#table-of-contents)**

-### Topic 1
+### A company is creating a prototype of an ecommerce website on AWS.
+The website consists of an Application Load Balancer, an Auto Scaling

-A company is creating a prototype of an ecommerce website on AWS.
-The website consists of an Application Load Balancer, an Auto Scaling group of Amazon EC2 instances for web servers, and an Amazon RDS for MySQL DB instance that runs with the Single-AZ configuration.
+group of Amazon EC2 instances for web servers, and an Amazon RDS for MySQL DB instance that runs with the Single-AZ configuration.

 The website is slow to respond during searches of the product catalog.
 The product catalog is a group of tables in the MySQL database that the